 Health and safety adviser: job description Health and safety advisers/officers develop, maintain and protect health and safety standards within public and private organisations in accordance with current health and safety legislation.
 It is becoming increasingly more common for health and safety advisers to have completed a relevant degree.

 Health and safety advisers are employed by a wide range of public and large private sector organisations including local authorities, hospitals, construction/engineering companies, colleges and universities, manufacturers, chemical processing plants and food processing/packaging plants.
+In industries such as construction, the role is often combined with that of environmental management: find out about jobs in health, safety and the environment in the construction industry.
 Typical responsibilities of the job include:

 - investigating/recording incidents, accidents, complaints and cases of ill health